Harry Belden

 Harry Belden is an American actor.
 He has voiced Morty Smith and Evil Morty in the Adult Swim animated television series Rick and Morty since season 7.

 Early life

 Belden was born and raised in Chicago, Illinois.
 He attended the University of Illinois Urbana-Champaign and graduated with a Bachelor of Fine Arts in Acting in 2017.

 Career

 Belden began his career in 2017, working on various projects in Chicago including theater, commercials, and voice over.
-In 2023, he was cast as the voice of Morty Smith/Evil Morty in the animated series Rick and Morty following the dismissal of Morty's original voice actor Justin Roiland, beginning in the show's seventh season.
+In 2023, he was cast as the voice of Morty Smith in the animated series Rick and Morty following the dismissal of Morty's original voice actor Justin Roiland, beginning in the show's seventh season.